d12frosted/elpa-mirror/gnu/denote-readme.txt

 .....
 4. The `denote-date-prompt-use-org-read-date' option
 .....
 5. Add or remove keywords interactively
 ..
 2. Create note using Org capture
 ..
-3. Maintain separate directories for notes
+3. Maintain separate directory silos for notes
+..
+4. Exclude certain directories from all operations
+..
+5. Exclude certain keywords from being inferred
 4. Renaming files
 ..
 1. Rename a single file
 ..
 2. Rename multiple files at once